quixio/quix-streams/docs/write.md

 | 3         | motor-off   | Motor has stopped          |
 | 6         | race-event3 | Race has finished          |

-The Quix SDK provides several helpers to create and send `EventData` packets through the stream.
+Quix Streams provides several helpers to create and send `EventData` packets through the stream.

 The following code would generate the list of `EventData` shown in the previous example and send it to the stream: